-In May 2017 the European Central Bank (ECB) published its guidance on leveraged transactions, which seeks to facilitate the identification of leveraged transactions by means of an overarching definition encompassing all business units and geographical areas, so as to give a bank's senior management a comprehensive overview of the bank's leveraged lending activities, and outlines expectations regarding the risk management and reporting requirements for leveraged transactions.
-The supervisory expectations expressed in the ECB guidance should be implemented in line with the size and risk profile of banks' leveraged transaction activities relative to their assets, earnings and capital, and although the ECB has announced that it will apply the principle of proportionality, the ECB will monitor leveraged lending activities and may ask selected banks to regularly report their exposures to leveraged transactions as well as the evolution and riskiness of these exposures.
+In addition, on 16 November 2017, the European Central Bank (ECB) guidance on leveraged transactions became applicable.
+The guidance seeks to facilitate the identification of leveraged transactions by means of an overarching definition encompassing all business units and geographical areas to give a bank's senior management a comprehensive overview of the bank's leveraged lending activities, and it outlines expectations regarding the risk management and reporting requirements for leveraged transactions.
+Although the guidance is non-binding, the supervisory expectations expressed in the guidance should be implemented in line with the size and risk profile of banks' leveraged transaction activities relative to their assets, earnings and capital, and although the ECB has announced that it will apply the principle of proportionality, the ECB will monitor leveraged lending activities and may ask selected banks to regularly report their exposures to leveraged transactions as well as the evolution and riskiness of these exposures.